warrenarea/TwitchEmoteViewer/README.md

 Then press "Browse..." and click on the emote you want to view.

-You can press Ctrl, and Mouse scroll wheel to scale in browser.
+Press Ctrl, and Mouse scroll wheel to scale in browser.

 ```